EC Academy > Beginner > What is Spread in Forex? Understanding the Bid Ask Price Spread

 Suppose EUR/USD is 1.1000 / 1.1003, which means the bid is 1.1000 and the ask is 1.1003.

-Let's say you decide to buy, so you enter a trade at the ask price of 1.1003.
-If you turn around and close the trade immediately, you will sell at the bid price of 1.1000.
-That 0.0003 difference is the bid ask price spread, meaning you would be down by 3 pips, and it is the built-in transaction cost of entering the trade.
+A trader decides to buy, so the trade is entered at the ask price of 1.1003.
+If the trade is closed immediately, it will be sold at the bid price of 1.1000.
+That 0.0003 difference is the bid ask price spread, meaning the position would be down by 3 pips, and it is the built-in transaction cost of entering the trade.

 As mentioned, spreads are always subject to change.
-EUR/USD spread often stays tight, so ‘entry costs’ are small.
-However, a high-impact event, such as an FOMC statement, can cause the currency pair’s liquidity to suddenly thin out, widening forex spreads sharply and making execution less predictable.
+The EUR/USD spread often stays tight, so "entry costs" are small.
+However, a high-impact event, such as an FOMC statement, can cause the currency pair's liquidity to suddenly thin out, widening forex spreads sharply and making execution less predictable.

 Fixed vs Variable Spread

-A big part of understanding 'what is spread in forex?' is knowing whether your account uses fixed or variable pricing.
-Let's take a look at these two pricing models:
+A big part of understanding 'what is spread in forex?' is knowing whether an account uses fixed or variable pricing.

-- Variable (floating) spreads change depending on market conditions, i.e. liquidity and volatility.
-These are common on STP/ECN-style accounts and the quotes you see typically reflect real-time market liquidity.
+2. Variable (floating) spreads change depending on market conditions, i.e. liquidity and volatility.
+These are common on STP/ECN-style accounts and the quotes seen typically reflect real-time market liquidity.
 Forex spreads tend to tighten when trading activity is high, especially when the main sessions overlap.
 On the other hand, the spread widens when activity is low or when there are major headlines, raising entry costs and increasing execution friction.

-Neither model is considered as being better than the other.
-Fixed spread prioritises consistency in quoting.
-Variable spread reflects real-time market conditions, which means watching the economic calendar and being aware of high-impact events is vital.
+Neither is considered as being better than the other.
+Fixed spreads prioritise consistency in quoting.
+Variable spreads reflect real-time market conditions, which means watching the economic calendar and being aware of high-impact events is vital.

 What Causes the Bid Ask Price Spread to Change?

-The spread doesn't move at random.
-Forex spreads are a live reads on market liquidity and risk, so it helps to understand what makes them tighten and widen.
+The spread does not move at random.
+Forex spreads are a live read on market liquidity and risk, so it helps to understand what makes them tighten and widen.

 Managing Forex Spread

-Spreads matter because they are a direct cost of trading, and it is important to manage it properly.
-It is sometimes misunderstood that, when answering “what is spread in forex?”, the spread is a one-off fee; however, it’s actually a cost built into every trade you place.
-Every time you open a position, your trade effectively starts behind by the spread and you can only break even if the market moves in your favour.
-Not paying attention to spreads and market conditions will eat into your profits, especially if you trade frequently.
+Spreads matter because they are a direct cost of trading, and it is important to manage them properly.
+It is sometimes misunderstood that, when answering 'what is spread in forex?', the spread is a one-off fee.
+However, it is actually a cost built into every trade placed.
+Every time a position is opened, the trade effectively starts behind by the spread and can only break even if the market moves favourably.
+Not paying attention to spreads and market conditions will eat into profits, especially for those who trade frequently.
 Because spreads tend to be tighter during peak trading hours, when liquidity is deep, traders typically aim to trade during these periods to prevent costs from compounding over time.

-How much this matters can depend on your strategy.
-A scalper targeting 5-10 pips is highly sensitive to every pip of friction, so a wider spread can quickly make a trade unattractive.
-A swing trader targeting 200 pips can usually tolerate more spread, because it’s a smaller proportion of the intended move.
-The smaller your target, the more that the spread will eat into your edge, so manage the friction before worrying about the outcome.
+How much this matters can depend on the strategy.
+A scalper targeting 5–10 pips is highly sensitive to every pip of friction, so a wider spread can quickly make a trade unattractive.
+A swing trader targeting 200 pips can usually tolerate more spread, because it is a smaller proportion of the intended move.
+The smaller the target, the more the spread will eat into the edge, so managing the friction before worrying about the outcome is essential.

 Important Tip for Beginners

-Many retail platforms plot the bid price on charts by default, leading many beginner traders to ignore the ask, even though both prices matter.
-If you’re in a long (buy) position, your stop-loss is triggered by the bid, since you exit by selling at the bid.
-If you’re in a short (sell) position, your stop-loss is triggered by the ask, since you exit by buying back at the ask.
+Many retail trading platforms plot the bid price on charts by default, leading many beginner traders to ignore the ask, even though both prices matter.
+In a long (buy) position, the stop-loss is triggered by the bid, since the exit is by selling at the bid.
+In a short (sell) position, the stop-loss is triggered by the ask, since the exit is by buying back at the ask.

-That’s why beginners can get confused when they’re stopped out on a short even though the chart never appears to touch the stop level.
-However, they don't realise that the ask may have hit it even if the bid chart didn’t.
+That is why beginners can get confused when stopped out on a short even though the chart never appears to touch the stop level.
+However, the ask may have hit it even if the bid chart did not.

-Key takeaway: Know whether your chart is bid-only.
-If it is, consider showing the ask line and always allow for the spread when placing entries, targets and stops.
+So, know whether the chart is bid-only.
+If it is, then consider showing the ask line and always allow for the spread when placing entries, targets and stops.

 Tools for Managing Spread in Forex

-Monitoring the spread in forex is an important part of managing your trading costs.
-Here are two tools to help that help traders track spreads in real time:
+Monitoring the spread in forex is an important part of managing trading costs.
+Here are two tools that help traders track spreads in real time:

-On many retail trading platforms, the spread is not displayed explicitly on charts by default, so a spread indicator can be used to display the live bid-ask gap in pips. - Ask Line
+1. Spread Indicator: On many retail trading platforms, the spread is not displayed explicitly on charts by default, so a spread indicator can be used to display the live bid-ask gap in pips.

-Because many charts plot only the bid prices by default.
-Enabling the Ask Line makes it easier to understand why orders may trigger even when the candles don’t appear to touch your level — especially for short positions, where stops are typically triggered by the ask.
+2. Ask Line: Because many charts plot only the bid price by default, enabling the ask line makes it easier to understand why orders may trigger even when the candles do not appear to touch a certain level — especially for short positions, where stops are typically triggered by the ask.

-Experienced traders use the spread as an indicator of market conditions, not just a fee.
+The spread is not just a cost traders must pay.
+To answer 'what is spread in forex?' from a different angle, the spread is an indicator of market conditions.
 A wider bid ask price spread is often a sign that the market is stressed, which can be caused by sudden risk events, major news or thin trading periods.
 When this happens, sometimes the best thing to do is to wait until pricing normalises.

-That’s why the bid ask price spread should never be an afterthought.
-It should be used as a filter when selecting currency pairs to trade:
+That is why the bid ask price spread should never be an afterthought.
+It should be used as a filter when selecting currency pairs to trade.
+This can be done by:

-- If the market is stressed and the spread widens beyond your limit, do not open a position.
+2. If the market is stressed and the spread widens beyond that limit, do not open a position.

-For example, if you’re looking at USD/CAD and the spread is 3 pips, you effectively start the trade 3 pips behind.
-If your take-profit target is 30 pips, that means about 10% of the move you’re aiming for is spent just to break even (before considering any commission or overnight financing).
-This may not matter as much for long-term trades, but for short-term strategies, like scalping, a few pips can determine whether a setup is viable.
+For example, if USD/CAD has a spread of 3 pips, the trade effectively starts 3 pips behind.
+If the take-profit target is 30 pips, that means about 10% of the move being aimed for is spent just to break even (before considering any commission or overnight financing).
+This may not matter as much for long-term trades, but for short-term strategies like scalping, a few pips can determine whether a setup is viable.

-Tight spreads may not always guarantee a good trade, but setting an 'acceptable spread' helps keep the numbers in your strategy realistic.
+Tight spreads may not always guarantee a good trade, but setting an 'acceptable spread' helps keep the numbers in a strategy realistic.